 I often hear, “I didn’t know you could color your hair that way”.
 Yep, it is a very natural process.
-You take crushed Henna leaves, mix with water and an acid (eg: orange juice, ACV, pomegranate juice) to a yogurt consistency, let sit for 24 hours to let the acid break down the leaves and release dye, then apply just as you would any at home hair color.
+You take crushed Henna leaves, mix with water and an acid (eg: orange juice, ACV, pomegranate juice) to a yogurt consistency, let sit for 24 hours to let the acid break down the leaves and release dye, then apply just as you would any at home hair color, then wrap in shower cap, cling wrap, a/o a towel.
 The longer you keep it on your hair, the darker the color.
 I usually let it sit on my hair for about 2-3 hours.
 I have slept a full 8 hours in it and have let it sit for only one hour once.
 For my hair type, 3 hours seems a good time for perfect coverage.
 It takes 24-48 hours to oxidize after rinsing out and once set, that will be your color.
 The Henna penetrates the keratin, unlike chemical hair dyes which only coat the hair strand.
 So with Henna, it will not fade, change color in the sun, wash out.
 It is permanent and thickens each hair strand.
 Indians use it as a cure for thinning hair & baldness.
 It also greatly conditions the hair and leaves it very shiny.

 You can add natural indigo to your mix to achieve a darker, black, or blue tint to your color.
 You can add pure grape powder to achieve a purple tint.
 There are many natural ways to color your hair and change the tint.